Sartorial Eloquence (Don't Ya Wanna Play This Game No More?)

-"Sartorial Eloquence" is a song by English musician Elton John with lyrics written by Tom Robinson.
-It is the third track of his 1980 album, 21 at 33.
-In the UK, it was issued as "Sartorial Eloquence", and in the U.S. as "Don't Ya Wanna Play This Game No More?".
+"Sartorial Eloquence" is a song by British musician Elton John with lyrics written by Tom Robinson.
+It is the third track of his 1980 studio album, 21 at 33.
+In the UK, it was issued as "Sartorial Eloquence", and in the US as "Don't Ya Wanna Play This Game No More?".
 It reached No. 39 on the Billboard Hot 100 and No. 45 Adult Contemporary, falling just short of the Top 40 in the UK (#44), and making lesser showings in Canada (#57) and Australia (#91).

 According to Elizabeth Rosenthal in her book, His Songs: The Musical Journey of Elton John, the song evokes the disappointment of a man left behind which grows in volume and despondency.

 Reception

 Billboard said the song was highlighted with "a melodic hook" and "steady beat".
 They also said that Tom Robinson's lyrics on this song should get attention.
 Record World called it a "vintage John ballad."